filippogabriele19/exchangeproject/README.md

 "# exchangeproject"

-Welcome to this project In this project, a platform that simulates the basic operation of a bitcoin exchange
+Welcome to this project, a platform that simulates the basic operation of a bitcoin exchange

 Tools used: Python(3.10.2), Django, MongoDB, Djongo